 At the age of three, Sianna-Rose should have been experiencing nothing but joy and security; seeing wonder in the world around her and learning something new and exciting each day.
 Instead, this little girl witnessed her mother having an epileptic seizure for the first time.

 Imagine the fear at that tender age.
 Seeing your mother - the person you rely on the most - go through such a shocking experience.
 Not understanding what was happening to her.
 Standing by and calling to her, crying and getting no response.

 For Sianna Rose and her mum there was a happy ending.
 But not everyone may be so lucky.
 Every 18 minutes in the UK, someone is diagnosed with epilepsy.
 That's an awful lot of children, parents and grandparents who'll be having seizures and will need practical help and understanding from all those around them.

 Sianna-Rose has had to grow up quickly.
-She's now six and has used Epilepsy Society's first aid information and our epilepsy app many times to help her mum when she has a seizure.
+She has used Epilepsy Society's first aid information and our epilepsy app many times to help her mum when she has a seizure.

 Children like Sianna-Rose need your help

 While it's not easy to explain to a toddler about epilepsy, a gift from you today can teach children epilepsy first aid that will help them to help others.
 Whether it's their parent, grandparent, sibling or friend.

 Quite simply, our first aid information and epilepsy app can help save lives.
 With 600,000 people in the UK with epilepsy, everyone should know what to do when they see someone having a seizure.
 And they should know when it's a life or death emergency.

 Please give a gift today to provide first aid and safety information to all children like Sianna-Rose and their families.